Xiaomi Redmi note 11 price in Pakistan & special features

+The Xiaomi Redmi Note 11 has a 6.43-inch AMOLED capacitive touchscreen with a 1080 x 2400 FHD+ resolution.
+The Adreno 610 GPU is also present under the hood of this smartphone.

-The Xiaomi Redmi Note 11 is a powerful mid-range smartphone that is now available for purchase.
-The smartphone is powered by the Qualcomm Snapdragon 680 chipset.
-This is one of the most recent flagship chipsets on the market.
-For more power, it has an Octa-Core processor inside the handset.
+The Qualcomm Snapdragon 680 chipset powers the smartphone.
+This is one of the market’s most recent flagship chipsets.
+The handset contains an Octa-Core processor for increased power.

-The Xiaomi Redmi Note 11 has a 6.43-inch AMOLED capacitive touchscreen with an FHD+ resolution of 1080 x 2400 pixels.
-Under the hood of this smartphone, there is also a powerful GPU called the Adreno 610.
-The device includes 4 GB of RAM and 128 GB of built-in storage.
+The device has 4 GB of RAM and 128 GB of internal storage.
+The phone has four cameras on the back.

-There are four cameras on the back of the phone.
-The primary camera of the phone is 50 megapixels, while the front-facing camera of the phone is 13 megapixels.
-The smartphone is powered by a 5000-mAh, 33-watt fast-charging battery.
+The phone’s primary camera has 50 megapixels, while the front-facing camera has 13 megapixels.
+A 5000-mAh, 33-watt fast-charging battery powers the smartphone.

 The Xiaomi Redmi note 11 price in Pakistan is Rs.
 44,999/-